sagarsanjaysutar/File-Transfer/README.md

 ## Running the project

 1. Builds & runs the project's binary inside a docker container.
+On the host machine run the following
     ```shell
+    modprobe fuse
+    xhost +local:docker
     ./execute
     ```
 2. Builds & generates the project's AppImage inside a docker container.
 The generated AppImage (bin/) can be executed on any Linux system by simply double clicking.